* U.S. embassy in Yemen stormed, scuffles at Egypt embassy

 Tuesday's incident, on what was the 11th anniversary of al Qaeda's attacks on the United States on Sept.
-11, 2001, has created an unwanted foreign policy crisis for Obama ahead of his bid for reelection in November.
+11, 2001, has created a worrying foreign policy crisis for Obama ahead of his re-election bid.

 Speaking at a campaign rally in Colorado on Thursday, Obama said he had ordered his administration to do whatever was necessary to protect Americans abroad and that aides had been in contact with other governments "to let them know they've got a responsibility to protect our citizens."

-The U.S. military dispatched two destroyers toward the Libyan coast, in what an official said was a move to give the administration flexibility for any future action.
-The first ship, the USS Laboon, was already in position and the other destroyer, the USS McFaul, was at least a day away, a U.S. official said, speaking on condition of anonymity.
+The U.S. military has dispatched two destroyers toward the Libyan coast, in what an official said was a move to give the administration flexibility for any future action.
+The USS Laboon, was already in position and the other destroyer, the USS McFaul, was at least a day away, a U.S. official said.

-The U.S. military also dispatched a Marine Corps anti-terrorist team to boost security in Libya, whose leader Muammar Gaddafi was ousted in a U.S.-backed uprising last year.
+The U.S. military also sent a Marine Corps anti-terrorist team to boost security in Libya.

-Republican Mitt Romney, Obama's challenger, criticised the government's response to the crisis earlier this week, saying it was disgraceful to be seen to be apologising for American values of free speech.
+Republican Mitt Romney, Obama's challenger, criticised the president's response to the crisis earlier this week, saying it was disgraceful to be seen to be apologizing for American values of free speech.

 Obama's campaign accused Romney of trying to score political points at a time of national tragedy and the challenger also provoked some criticism from within his own party.

-At the same time, Clinton noted the history of religious tolerance in the United States and its commitment to freedom of speech and said there was no justification for people to respond with violence.
+At the same time, Clinton noted U.S. religious tolerance and commitment to freedom of speech and said there was no justification for violence.

 "I know it is hard for some people to understand why the United States cannot or does not just prevent these kinds of reprehensible videos from ever seeing the light of day," she said.
 "I would note that in today's world, with today's technologies, that is virtually impossible.

-"But even if it were possible our country does have a long tradition of free expression which is enshrined in our constitution and our law.
-And we do not stop individual citizens from expressing their views no matter how distasteful they may be," she added.
+"But even if it were possible, our country does have a long tradition of free expression which is enshrined in our constitution and our law.
+And we do not stop individual citizens from expressing their views no matter how distasteful they may be."

 AL QAEDA LINK SEEN

-Among the assailants in Benghazi, Libyans identified units of a heavily armed local Islamist group, Ansar al-Sharia, which sympathises with al Qaeda and derides Libya's U.S.-backed bid for democracy.
+Among the assailants in Benghazi, Libyans identified units of a heavily armed local Islamist group, Ansar al-Sharia, which sympathizes with al Qaeda and derides Libya's U.S.-backed bid for democracy.